Emanation in the Eastern Orthodox Church: Concepts

 The Neoplatonic concept of emanation can be compared to the statements made by fourteenth-century Eastern Orthodox theologian Gregory Palamas.
 He drew a distinction between God's essence and energies, affirming that God was unknowable in His essence, but knowable in His energies.

 Palamas never enumerated God's energies but described them as ways that God could act in the universe, and particularly on people, from the light shining from the face of Moses after he descended from Mount Sinai, to the light surrounding Moses, Elijah and Jesus on Mount Tabor during the transfiguration of Jesus.
 For Palamas, God's energies were not separate from God, but were God.
 However, the idea of energies was kept distinct from the idea of the three Persons of the Trinity, the unity of the Three Persons of the Trinity being united by God's transcendent Essence.

-The Orthodox theologian Niketas Stethatos describes a tenfold hierarchy, which can be paralleled in both the Kabbalistic belief in ten successive emanations, known as sefirot, and the Neopythagorean belief in the power of the first ten numbers, as set out in pseudo-Iamblichus' Theologoumena Arithmeticae which its self is a paraphrase of the priest Anatolius of Laodicea's lectures on mathematics.:
+The Orthodox theologian Niketas Stethatos describes a tenfold hierarchy, which can be paralleled in both the Kabbalistic belief in ten successive emanations, known as Sefirot, and the Neopythagorean belief in the power of the first ten numbers, as set out in Theologoumena Arithmeticae, an anonymous work ascribed to Iamblichus or Anatolius of Laodice: